The Devil's Mistress (1965 film): Production

 Filming took place in Las Cruces, New Mexico in several weekends.

 Reception

 A review from Movies and Mania reads: "The Devil's Mistress is not a coherent picture; that may have been the point.
 Questions are posed but never answered.
 The couple has travelled from Salem, "to escape religious persecution" – is the woman, Liah, a witch?
 Why does the meat they serve their ravenous houseguests taste strange?
 Is Liah avenging herself by causing the deaths of these men – two of whom she kisses passionately, imparting some kind of fatal malady; another is bitten by a rattler; the fourth dies by hanging – or is she the agent of a higher power: "I will send the poison of the serpent and the mouth of the beast upon them"?
 The ending is characteristically enigmatic."

+Rob Freese of Videoscope noted its "weird fever dream ambiance" and called the film "a decent 'bottom of the bill' feature".